Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Validation on Downstream Tasks

 \subsection{Results}

-The impact of our new representations on cross-lingual transfer performance is detailed in Table \ref{tab:results}.
+The isolated impact of our new representations on cross-lingual transfer performance is detailed in Table \ref{tab:results}.
 First, we observe that baseline performance losses varied from 6.2 - 38.1 between tasks, confirming that, even when applying \uriel{+} distance measures, \langrank{} remains a viable and robust choice for choosing transfer languages.

-Next, there usually exists some combinations of language representations that significantly improve cross-lingual performance.
-Notably, our representations can substantially reduce transfer error.
+Next, there usually exists combinations of language representations that significantly improve cross-lingual performance.
+Notably, our modality-matched representations can substantially reduce transfer error.
 For example, in the XNLI task, using our latent islands representation for typology reduces the baseline performance loss of 6.2 by 2.4 points (a 39\% improvement).
 Similarly, for Machine Translation, our hyperbolic genetic embeddings reduce the baseline loss of 12.5 by 4.5 points (a 36\% improvement).

+Crucially, when comparing datasets that instantiate the same NLP task (e.g., Taxi1500 vs. SIB200, both topic classification tasks), we observe no contradictions among statistically significant results.
+A representation that significantly improves transfer in one dataset never significantly degrades performance in another within the same NLP task.

-These consistent reductions in performance loss highlight how our representations generally outperform \uriel{+}, in particular for the low-resource languages in our evaluation (e.g. Taxi1500 contains 764 low-resource languages\footnote{Applying the definition of ``low-resource language'' from \citet{joshi-etal-2020-state}.}).
+These consistent reductions in performance loss highlight how our representations generally outperform \uriel{+}, in particular for the low-resource languages in our evaluation (e.g. Taxi1500 contains 764 low-resource languages\footnote{Defined as language classes 0-2 from \citet{joshi-etal-2020-state}.}).
 Through aligning representations and distance metrics with the inherent structure of linguistic modalities, our framework unlocks more nuanced signals for cross-lingual transfer.

-These results however illustrate a cautionary tale: although our representations can significantly improve performance, there are instances where swapping out \uriel{+} representations worsens performance.
-This task-dependent variability suggests a deeper interplay between the nature of a task and the linguistic information most salient to it.
-We hypothesize, for instance, that tasks highly sensitive to language contact and lexical borrowing, such as certain classification or entity linking tasks, benefit most from our speaker distribution model, which explicitly captures geographic overlap.
+These results simultaneously illustrate a cautionary tale.
+Although our representations can significantly improve performance, there are instances where swapping out \uriel{+} representations worsens performance.
+This task-dependent variability suggests a deeper interplay between the nature of a task and the linguistic information most relevant to it.
+We hypothesize that tasks highly sensitive to language contact and lexical borrowing, such as certain classification or entity linking tasks, benefit most from our speaker distribution model, which explicitly captures geographic overlap.